 3. The appearance settings can be configured under the Caption Appearance and the Web tabs.
-Please take a look at the notes below for more information on how to configure the appearance settings, and which ones are applicable to your type of encoding.
+Please take a look at our article on Video Encoding appearance settings for more information on how to configure the appearance settings, and which ones are applicable to your type of encoding.

 4. For Video Encoding purposes you don't need to choose a specific caption format; you just need to make sure that at least one format is added on the Output Types tab.

 5. When you've made all the changes in the Advanced Settings, click Apply Changes.

 The Summary Sticky will now show that you have selected Video Encoding.